nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
+The user executes `delete 5` command to delete the 5th person in the CampusConnect.
 The `delete` command calls `Model#saveCurrentCampusConnect()`, causing the modified state of the CampusConnect after the `delete 5` command executes to be displayed and the old state of CampusConnect to be saved to the history.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />